 Verifying the configuration of Key Management Service

-You can verify KMS volume activation from the KMS host server or from the client computer.
+KMS volume activation can be verified from the KMS host server or from the client computer.
 KMS volume activation requires a minimum threshold of 25 computers before activation requests will be processed.
 The verification process described here will increment the activation count each time a client computer contacts the KMS host, but unless the activation threshold is reached, the verification will take the form of an error message rather than a confirmation message.

 If you configured Active Directory-based activation before configuring KMS activation, you must use a client computer that will not first try to activate itself by using Active Directory-based activation.
 You could use a workgroup computer that is not joined to a domain or a computer running Windows 7 or Windows Server 2008 R2.